Skip to main content

 SNAP Application Processing Timeliness

-SNAP is a state administered federal program.
-SNAP state agencies must provide good customer service by operating the program efficiently.
-This includes ensuring eligible applicants receive benefits on time.
-The Food and Nutrition Act of 2008 requires that all eligible households receive SNAP benefits within 30 days of application or within seven days for those eligible for expedited service.
+The Food and Nutrition Act of 2008 requires that all eligible households receive SNAP benefits within 30 days of an initial application or within seven days for those eligible for expedited service.
+A SNAP recertification application is considered processed timely when the eligible household has been certified with access to their benefit allotment by their normal issuance date.

 Timely SNAP Benefits for Eligible Households

 It is a SNAP state agency’s responsibility to certify eligible applicants and provide benefits on time.
-State agencies must follow standards set by federal law.
-FNS monitors states’ timeliness through:
+In doing so, state agencies must follow standards set by federal law.

-• FNS application processing timeliness (APT) rates obtained through the SNAP quality control (QC) system;
+• calculating application processing timeliness (APT) and recertification processing timeliness (RPT) rates obtained through the SNAP quality control (QC) system,

 • other methods of information gathering.

-FNS calculates the APT rate using data from Quality Control reviews.
-FNS compares how many applications are approved on time out of the total number of applications received.
-For more information on how the APT rate is calculated, see the memos at the bottom of this page.
+We calculate APT and RPT rates using data from QC reviews.
+Specifically, we compare how many applications and reapplications are approved on time to out of the total number of applications and reapplications received.
+For more information on how the rates are calculated, see the memo links at the bottom of this page.

 Annual APT Rates